 - Don't share cups, utensils or other items with sick people.

 Is it OK to travel?

-If you've traveled to the Arabian Peninsula or a neighboring country and you develop a fever and symptoms of MERS-CoV within 14 days of returning, see your doctor and discuss your recent travel.
+If you've traveled to the Arabian Peninsula or a neighboring area and you develop a fever and symptoms of MERS-CoV infection within 14 days of returning, see your doctor and discuss your recent travel.

-- Middle East respiratory syndrome (MERS): About MERS.
-Centers for Disease Control and Prevention. http://www.cdc.gov/coronavirus/mers/about/index.html.
+- Middle East respiratory syndrome (MERS).
+Centers for Disease Control and Prevention. https://www.cdc.gov/coronavirus/mers/index.html.
 Accessed Oct.
-3, 2015.
+4, 2018.